Welcome to today's edition of the Rush 24-7 podcast.

 Your program creates mental energy.

-All the other things about is it real?
+Just from an entertainment standpoint, all the other things about is it real?

-Is it gonna give people idea?
+Is it going to give people an idea?

 Those are just, I mean, added bonuses for all of you.

-But the fact is, to me, it's one of the most intelligent programs on the air tackling the uh subject matter that it does.
+But the fact is, to me, it's one of the most intelligent programs on the air tackling the subject matter that it does.

 And that's why I'm captivated.